thosgood/this-weeks-finds/markdown/week17.md

 say when two links come from the same braid, there are moves for 2-braids - as discussed here.

-7) Combinatorial Invariants from Four Dimensional Lattice Models: II, by Danny Birmingham and Mark Rakowski, preprint available in LaTeX form as [`hep-th/9305022`](http://xxx.lanl.gov/abs/hep-th/9305022).
+7) "Combinatorial Invariants from Four Dimensional Lattice Models: II", by Danny Birmingham and Mark Rakowski, preprint available in LaTeX form as [`hep-th/9305022`](http://xxx.lanl.gov/abs/hep-th/9305022).